Home

 Magnetometry Reports

 The primary application of the SAM-III is in the sensing and study of geomagnetism, but it is possible to use the SAM-III in other applications requiring magnetic sensing.
 The correspondences between geomagnetic storms, solar events and solar wind, aurora and radio propagation anomalies are well-known.
 The SAM-III will be a useful instrument to radio astronomers, radio amateurs, aurora photographers and experimenters.
-Click here to see examples of SAM data collected at the Reeve Observatory.

 Click here for SAM-III ordering information

 Sensor outputs, K-index and time and date are shown on a liquid crystal display.
-Additional interface circuitry provides serial data, analog signal outputs and alarm outputs for external processing and display on a PC or voltmeter.
+Additional interface circuitry provides serial data, analog K-index and alarm outputs for external processing and display on a PC or voltmeter.
 The processor can be set to provide a dry contact alarm relay closure when the K-index exceeds a predetermined value.
 The alarm function is useful to aurora photographers and radio amateurs because it could indicate aurora picture and radio propagation opportunities.

 The SAM-III may be operated in an autonomous (standalone) mode or it may be used with a PC for logging and viewing.